ElDuke717/onedrive-app/README.md

 ## Features

-This application provides the following functionalities:
+This application does the following:

-1. Authenticate with Microsoft OneDrive
+1. Authenticates with Microsoft OneDrive
-2. List files and folders from the user's OneDrive
+2. Lists files and folders from the user's OneDrive
-3. Download files directly from OneDrive
+3. Downloads files directly from OneDrive
 4. Display users who have access to each file
-5. Update user access information

 ## Prerequisites